PhucDong/the-vault-fe/README.md

 # The Vault FE

-Latest update: **24 Oct 2024**
+Latest update: **12 Dec 2024**

 ## Challenges

-- Filter options disapper after closing the advanced search
+- Persist advanced search filters after closing the advanced search or refreshing the browser
 - Whenever the browser is refreshed, associating components are not rendered
 - How can I check similarity between 2 strings?
 Return a list of the most similar strings